davide-dipierro/HiveMind-TecWeb/README.md

+# HiveMind-TecWeb
-## Web technologies project of the University of Naples Federico II - 2023/2024
+Web technologies project of the University of Naples Federico II - 2023/2024

 To get started with the HiveMind-TecWeb application, make sure you have Docker and Docker Compose installed on your system.
 Once you have them installed, you can launch the application by running the command "docker-compose up".